Jack Petchey Foundation

 The Foundation exists to raise the aspirations of young people, to help them take advantage of opportunities and play a full part in society.

 The geographical focus of their work is London and Essex.
 Since it has been established the Foundation has awarded grants totalling over £100 million!

-There are 9 awards per academic year from September to June and a all those winners celebrate their achievements at an awards ceremony which is held in November, for the previous year’s winners.
+There are nine awards per academic year from September to June and all those winners celebrate their achievements at an awards ceremony which is held in November, for the previous year’s winners.

 Each winner receives £200 to spend on something fun for the school.
-It should not necessarily be academic (books, glue) but something to celebrate achievement, e.g. a celebration day, meal out for a club they are in, a trip, something for the playground etc.
+It should not necessarily be academic (books, glue) but something to celebrate achievement, e.g. a celebration day, meal out for a club they are in, a trip, or something for the playground..

 Students are nominated, and winners are chosen, by their peers.
 Parents are informed of the winners via letter, to join in the daughters' achievements.